shahabafshar/wordpress-multisite-docker/DEPLOYMENT-GUIDE.md

 ### Customizing Nginx Configuration

-The Nginx configuration is stored in `nginx/default.conf` and is automatically mounted into the container.
+The Nginx configuration is stored in `nginx/default.conf` and is automatically loaded into the container using Docker configs.
 You can customize it before deployment:

 1. **Edit the configuration file:**
    ```bash